nest/nest-simulator/doc/htmldoc/whats_new/v3.10/index.rst

 What does this mean for you as a developer?
 ...........................................

-The key change from a developer perspective are that the entire SLI interpreter code has been removed, noticeably reducing compile times.
+The key changes from a developer perspective are that the entire SLI interpreter code has been removed, noticeably reducing compile times.
 We therefore no longer have the ``SLIModule`` concept.
 Also, ``Dictionary``, ``Datum``, and ``Token`` are a matter of the past.
 Instead, we now have class ``Dictionary`` based directly on ``std::map`` using ``boost::any`` to store entries of arbitrary type.
 Instead of our own ``lockPTR``, we now use ``std::unique_ptr`` to manage objects with reference counting.

 Catching errors
 +++++++++++++++